-Anglo Saxon: Despite the importance of the North East of England during the Saxon period, the relevant collection is small.
+Early Medieval: Despite the importance of the North East of England during the Saxon period, the relevant collection is small.
 Significant items include fragments of finely carved monumental stone crosses and jewellery in both bronze and jet.

 Medieval: The centre of Durham City is a UNESCO World Heritage site and is dominated by two great medieval buildings - the Cathedral and Castle.
-The medieval collections are also impressive with over 5700 objects.
+The medieval collections are also impressive with over 5000 objects.
 Of particular importance is the material recovered during excavations conducted in Saddler Street during the 1970s, including large amounts of leatherwork (11th -15th century), very early textiles, bone, wood and pottery.
-There is also material from excavations in the vicinity of Durham Cathedral and at the associated priories of Finchale and Bearpark.
+There is also material from significant religious sites including Durham Cathedral itself and the Priors house at Beaurepaire.
+The collection covers all aspects of medieval society, from objects excavated within Durham Castle itself, the seat of power of the Prince Bishops, to those excavated from Leazes Bowl and various sites in Claypath just outside the Medieval City walls, which illustrate local trade and crafting industries in Durham.

-Post-Medieval: In recent year excavation of two Durham City sites, namely Leazes Bowl and Claypath, have uncovered large scale, comprehensive assemblages of both medieval and post-medieval pottery and glass with over 2500 records.
-The Claypath material, comprising over one hundred bottles, represents the largest assemblage of post-medieval domestic glass in the country.
+Post-Medieval: In recent year excavation of two Durham City sites, namely Leazes Bowl and Claypath, have uncovered large scale, comprehensive assemblages of both medieval and post-medieval pottery and glass.
+The Claypath material, comprising over one hundred bottles, represents one of the largest assemblage of post-medieval domestic glass in the country.
 Also of importance is the Eric Parsons collection of clay pipes.
-Durham University also holds the archives and finds relating to the Durham City Survey,
+Durham University also holds the archives and finds relating to the Durham City Survey.

-9.4 Oriental Museum
+12.4 Oriental Museum

 The Oriental Museum collections encompass archaeological artefacts and examples of the arts and crafts from the great cultures of North Africa and Asia ranging from prehistoric artefacts to contemporary arts.
-There are over 33,000 objects in the collection.
+There are over 36,000 objects in the collection.